Jin-H-B/whaleshade/README.md

 # HI 😁 This is Jinhyeok Bang's github page

-I'm learning programming to make a startup. <br>

 ### My Personal History...

 - Journalist in Seoul Economic Daily <br>